Mannington Vinyl Plank Flooring | Pros/Cons, Options & Cost

 Mannington Adura luxury vinyl flooring is available from many local flooring outlets and you can buy online from Wayfair.com.

 So let’s look at the Mannington brand and its Adura vinyl ranges in more detail.
-We’ll review the differences between the vinyl plank ranges, highlighting the advantages and disadvantages of each one so that you can choose the right option for your home flooring project.
+We’ll cover the differences between the vinyl plank ranges, highlighting the advantages and disadvantages of each one so that you can choose the right option for your home flooring project.

 ABOUT THE COMPANY